Measurement Schemes for Quantum Linear Equation Solvers: Introduction

 We denote the state at the end of the matrix inversion algorithm as $\ket{\psi}$, and the algorithm itself as implemented by the unitary $U_\psi$; this allows us to quantify the resources required to output a correction vector in the terms of oracle access to the circuit implementing $ U_\psi \ket{0^{\otimes n}} = \ket{\psi}$.
 The naive approach to finding the corrections vector is to use quantum state tomography to accurately record the amplitude of each basis vector ($ \ket{00 \dots 0}, \ket{00 \dots 1} \dots $), which requires exponential calls to $ U_\psi $ in the number of qubits, $ n $~\cite{James2001}.
 Advancements have been made in quantum state tomography, including maximum likelihood estimation (MLE) \cite{Hradil1997, James2001}, neural network based methods \cite{Torlai2018}, and tensor network based methods \cite{Cramer2010}.
 If the state being measured can be represented as a Matrix Product State, MPS, measurement time is linear in $n$~\cite{Cramer2010}, neural network methods can be used to accurately reconstruct observables of the quantum state~\cite{Torlai2018}, but no guarantees on the number of shots required are given.
 Alternatively, the quantum signal processing approach to Amplitude Estimation discussed in~\cite{Rall2023} requires a number of calls to the oracle that scales with the length of the polynomial used to construct the reflection operator.

 In this paper we will present a measurement scheme using amplitude estimation from QSP.
-We are considering the problem from a CFD perspective, which we will introduce in Section~\ref{sec:cfd_method}.
 The quantum algorithm combines ideas from~\cite{Rall2023} which shows how to do amplitude estimation using QSP and~\cite{Rossi2023a} which discusses embedding a QSVT algorithm within a QSP protocol.
 As the corrections vectors have a defined sign, we will use the real amplitude estimation scheme from~\cite{Manzano2023} to provide and estimate of the sign of the amplitude.
 The combination of these three algorithms is discussed in Section~\ref{sec:amplitude_estimation_for_corrections_vectors}.
 In Section~\ref{sec:measurement_scheme_for_corrections_vectors} we discuss the measurement scheme specifically for corrections vectors, where we propose reducing the number of amplitudes to measure, focussing on the peaks only.
+We introduce the CFD scenario simulated in Section~\ref{sec:cfd_method}.
 In Section~\ref{sec:results} we perform a resource estimation of measuring a single amplitude of the correction vector using amplitude estimation, and compare that cost to not running the amplitude estimation algorithm and receiving an estimator of all amplitudes, we also simulate the scheme discussed in Section~\ref{sec:measurement_scheme_for_corrections_vectors} within a classical CFD loop, comparing the performance of an algorithm with a high cut-off to that with a low cut-off (the threshold determining which amplitudes are considered).
 Finally, in Section~\ref{sec:discussion} we will conclude and discuss the results.